OCA/connector-magento/magentoerpconnect/doc/guides/tutorial_development.rst

 Mapper
 ''''''

-The :py:class:`connector.unit.mapper.Mapper` takes the record from Magento, and generates the OpenERP record. (or the reverse for the export Mappers)
+The :py:class:`connector.unit.mapper.Mapper` takes the record from Magento, and generates the Odoo record. (or the reverse for the export Mappers)

 The mapper for the customer groups is as follows::